CodepathGroup8-JenniferSonali/LetMeetHappen/README.md

 Wireframe images are in PLAN/wireframes subfolder.

-Describe any challenges encountered while building the app.
+## Describe any challenges encountered while building the app.

 Using Enums with  Model objects was not supported in Firebase.
+Push Notifications
+Reading /writing from Firebase is complex
+Improve the way we add group member...incorporate some search mechanism